2kai/full-stack-school/applications/README.md

 Open http://localhost and see "Data for countries" application.
 You can filter countries, click "show" button to get information about particular country or type in the full name of country to get this information.

+###### Exercise 2.14, "Data for countries" application

+Open http://localhost and see weather information for the capital of selected country.

 ##### Part 1